ptrm/dict.json/Readme.md

 * providing suggestions if the definition wasn't found

 ### Limitations (likely to be fixed soon) ###
-* lack of support for listing databases and strategies
+* lack of support for custom match command (used only for suggestions), listing databases and strategies
 * Levenshtein distance one strategy hardcoded for suggestions

 ## Usage ##

-You should have node.js installed.
+You should have [node.js](http://nodejs.org/) installed.

 To run dict.json type `node dict.json.js`

 The server should be up and listening on 127.0.0.1:8700.
-The program settings are stored in the config variable on the beginning of the dict.json.js file.
+The settings are stored in the `config` variable on the beginning of the `dict.json.js` file.
-Best result are achieved when dict server is also run on localhost.
+Best results are achieved when dict server is also run on localhost, otherwise you might want to change `config.dictd.timeout` to a larger value.

 ## Data structure ##